ttelang/tinyurl/README.md

 - web page that referred the click,
 - browser,
 - platform from where the page was accessed.

-### Health Check System
-### Load Balancer
-### Application Server
-### Cache
-We can also use a load balancer to distribute traffic among multiple web servers.
-This will help to ensure that the system can handle a large number of requests.

 ### Database
 - URL Table